 The Intellectual Property and Technology Law Faculty

 The Temple Law IP and Technology faculty is expert, passionate, and engaged.
-We have two full-time professors who specialize in different areas of IP and Technology Law: Professors Gregory Mandel, who focuses on science, technology, and innovation, particularly as they arise in patent and technology law; and Donald Harris, who focuses on international IP Law; Professor Paul R. Gugliuzza, who focuses on patent law and patent litigation; Professor Erika Douglas, who focuses on technology, innovation, and antitrust law; and Professor Funmi Arewa, who focuses on technology and copyright.
-They are joined by several interdisciplinary faculty like Salil Mehra, Duncan Hollis, and David Kairys, all leading scholars in their respective fields.
+The core faculty includes: Dean Gregory N. Mandel, who focuses on science, technology, and innovation, particularly as they arise in patent and technology law; Associate Dean Donald P. Harris, who focuses on international IP Law; Professor Paul R. Gugliuzza, who focuses on patent law and patent litigation; Professor Erika Douglas, who focuses on technology, innovation, and antitrust law; and Professor Funmi Arewa, who focuses on technology and copyright.
+They are joined by several interdisciplinary faculty, including but not limited to Professors Salil K. Mehra and Duncan Hollis.

 Intellectual Property Society

 The Intellectual Property Society is a vibrant community of Temple Law students with a common interest in IP issues.
 The Society holds IP-related special events, hosts guest speakers and job information sessions, and engages in other activities throughout the year.
 The IP Society is a valuable networking resource for students interested in pursuing work in the diverse, highly competitive Philadelphia IP market.

 The Temple Intellectual Property Law Network brings together Temple Law alumni, area practitioners, law students and faculty interested in the area of Intellectual Property and Technology Law.
 Network members enjoy opportunities for robust discussion of current issues in IP, emerging trends, and significant legislative and judicial events.
 Like the IP Law Society, TIPLN offers its members the opportunity to build valuable relationships with their peers, the IP Law faculty, and alumni working in the field.